SoummoSinghoRoy/shopproduct-listing-app/Readme.md

 * Task - Signup kore profile/user create er por login validation + login funcationality niye kaj korte hobe sathe validation e error thakle flash e seta dekhate hobe but eta flash niye kaj korar somoy.
-* Task - Viewshop template e product category ta niye kaj korbo jkhn product add kora niye kaj hobe.
-* Task - shop edit + profile edit er option rakhte hobe sidebar e.
 * Task - Need to do create 404 & 500 page.
 * Task - view shop e edit password button er kaj baki. eta jkhon password change functionality niye kaj korbo tokhon korte hobe. shop create hoye gele jokhon view shop page e nibe tokhon flas dite hobe 'you are now eligable to add products'.
-* Task - need to handle navigation link for general user. this task will be done when work with api.
+* Task - need to handle navigation link for general user. this task will be done when work with api. also handle navigation link task for shop owner.

 ### Project Requirements
 1. navigation(before creation shop owner profile) - all products(for general user), sign up, log in & not include search, also invisible product delete + edit button
 2. navigation(after creation shop owner profile) - all products(for shop owner), log out & include search
-3. sidebar nav(after creation shop owner profile/ authenticated owner profile) - all products(for shop owner), category wise product add + view products (with dropdown), Shops(with dropdown) view shop & edit shop, edit owner profile, log out
-4. edit product button will keep internally view single product page. but edit functionality wiil be appeared for authenticated profile.
+3. edit product button will keep internally view single product page. but edit functionality wiil be appeared for authenticated profile.
-5. Keep available all shops products for general user in all products page. since all categories product we can populate from shop db.
+4. Keep available all shops products for general user in all products page. since all categories product we can populate from shop db.
-6. But shop owner will get only own shop products in all products page.
+5. But shop owner will get only own shop products in all products page.
-7. Existing user cannot create more than one shop with one email.
+6. Existing user cannot create more than one shop with one email.
 While creating the shop, email + password validation should be checked so that none of them match.
-8. Need all shops products which can get by a api.
+7. Need all shops products which can get by a api.
-9. all neccessery router will be restricted such as - shop create, signup etc.
+8. all neccessery router will be restricted such as - shop create, signup etc.
-10. if a user didn't have a shop this user can't operate other operation such as product add, edit, delete.
+9. if a user didn't have a shop this user can't operate other operation such as product add, edit, delete.
-11. all products have 2 different template one for shop owner & other one for general user.
+10. all products have 2 different template one for shop owner & other one for general user.
-12. all products page jeta general user er hobe tar product er sathe shop profile link kora thakbe.
+11. all products page jeta general user er hobe tar product er sathe shop profile link kora thakbe.

 ### Unsuccessfull Task
 1. multer configuration korechi kintu error dekhachhe na signup template e tobe multer nije teheke ekta error dekhacche. ja ekhono solve korte parini.